 #2.
 Casino: James Grosjean Vs. Imperial Palace and Griffin Investigations

 James Grosjean is the world's most prominent Blackjack player.
 He is an outstanding name in the Blackjack community because he won Blackjack Ball's “best player” many times and was the youngest player to enter the Blackjack Hall of Fame.

 However, one of his most notable wins is his court win against the Imperial Palace casino and Griffin Investigations.
-Grosjean won a case against Imperial Palace, which illegally detained him and his partner before perpetually banning them from the casino.
+Grosjean won a case against Imperial Palace, which illegally detained him and his partner before perpetually banning them from the it.
 This case granted him 599,000 dollars from the casino.

 #3.
 Ken Uston Vs. Resorts International

 In 1979, Ken Uston, a famous Blackjack player, filed a lawsuit in the New Jersey Supreme Court against Resorts International Hotel.
-The casino banned Ken Uston after he started his card-counting group.
+It banned Ken Uston after he started his card-counting group.
 Card counting is a famous casino strategy that allows players to count cards until they get a favorable count.
 A “spotter” signals an assigned player to start betting once they achieve a great card count.

 After Resorts International caught this strategy, they immediately banned Uston from the casino.
 Uston took this to the courts to which he won the ruling.

 No industry is free of errors.
-Of all the industries, the casino is one of the most prone to controversies and issues since it involves massive amounts of money and most influential millionaires around the world.
+Of all the industries, the is one of the most prone to controversies and issues since it involves massive amounts of money and most influential millionaires around the world.
 Casinos are powerful institutions themselves.
-But as customers, you are still allowed to claim and fight for your rights whenever a casino does you wrong.
-These casino court battles testify that casinos should always be held accountable for any mistakes they commit.
+But as customers, you are still allowed to claim and fight for your rights whenever a it does you wrong.
+These court battles testify that casinos should always be held accountable for any mistakes they commit.